 Professional learning is a key component of the Illumineer program.
 OC STEM strives to ensure the professional learning opportunities include the features of effective professional learning: is content focused, incorporates active learning, supports collaboration, uses models of effective practice, provides coaching and expert support, offers feedback and reflection, and is of sustained duration.
 Each semester begins with one day of training.
-One hour each week is reserved for professional learning.
-In addition, Illumineers belong to the Illumineer book club.
-Illumineers meet with either the STEM Director or the STEM Student Support

-Specialist twice a month.
-These sessions provide opportunity for coaching and guided reflection to ensure the theory gained from the online professional learning and book club are influencing and shaping practice.
+Two hours each week is reserved for professional learning.
+In addition, Illumineers meet with either the STEM Director, STEM Student Support Specialist, Grant/Accounting Admin, Tutoring Services Specialist, or STEM counselor on a regular basis.
+These sessions provide opportunity for coaching and guided reflection to ensure the theory gained from the professional learning are influencing and shaping practice.
 Finally, cascading mentoring is a key focus.
 Peer observations are conducted each semester with an opportunity for reflection.